About the Compost Revolution

 We encourage you to tick the box to “Join the Compost Revolution” when you register to receive your product.

 You will not be committed to any other programs or organisations, but you will be able to get more support and may get special offers or invitations to events and workshops related to composting, gardening, cooking and food sustainability.
-The Compost Revolution is about building community and supporting neighbourhood garden projects, so you may also be invited to social events and get-togethers.
+The Compost Revolution is about building community and supporting neighbourhood garden projects, so you may also be invited to participate in awareness raising and other events.
 We’ll also send you an annual survey to help us to improve the program.

 Can I get a worm farm, compost bin, and a bokashi bin?